devth/devth.github.com/glossary.md

 Read [Existential type](https://www.haskell.org/haskellwiki/Existential_type) on the HaskellWiki.

-Exitential types provide a way of baking the generics into a type instead of explicitly declaring them.
+Existential types provide a way of baking the generics into a type instead of explicitly declaring them.
 Consider the ultra-contrived example where we have a type `Things` which contains a list of stuff whose type we don't care about because the only operation we want to perform on it is to count how many there